Nume1977/Tank-03/README.md

 Flashing a new bios, will make windows deactivated after reboot, the "I changed my hardware" option will not work.

 Only solution that worked for me was to reinstall Windows 11!

+## <a href="#later" id="later">One year later</a>

+I must say this mini PC is exactly what i always wanted.
+I can do video editing, image editing, and AI work on it.

+For casual gaming, it doesn't break a sweat!

+You can play anything on this machine, LOL, Valorant, BattleFront 2 in full settings.
+You can even play AAA games (bloatware and unoptimized), from CyberPunk 2077, Space Marine 2, GOW.
+Sure you have to tweak the settings a little for these ones, but you can get constant 60 FPS at 1080p (screen refresh locked) without hitting more then 55~65 ºC on the GPU.